nemster/fund_manager/README.md

 ### deposit\_coin
 Deposit coins (eventually other coins too) in a DeFi protocol and eventually get the equivalent amount of fund units.
+This metod emits a AdminDepositEvent event containing:
+- the name of the protocol the coins were invested in
+- the new total value of the protocol

 ```
 CALL_METHOD